2017 Copa del Rey final: Summary

 Lionel Messi opened the scoring in the 30th minute when he shot left footed from just outside the penalty area to the left corner of the net.
-It was 1–1 three minutes later when Theo Hernandez scored with a long range free-kick to the left corner of the net from the right of the penalty area.
+It was 1–1 three minutes later when Théo Hernandez scored with a long range free-kick to the left corner of the net from the right of the penalty area.
 Neymar put Barcelona back in front in the final minute of the first half with a close range finish after a low cross from André Gomes on the right.
 Paco Alcácer then made it 3–1 in the third minute of time added on in the first half with a right foot finish from six yards out after Messi had made a run into the penalty area, passing three Alavés defenders and flicking the ball to him.
 There was no further scoring in the second half.
 Messi was named man of the match with one goal scored, one assisted and another one created.

 Neymar equalised Ferenc Puskás's record for having scored in three consecutive Copa del Rey finals and now is only one behind Telmo Zarra, who scored in four successive finals.
 Lionel Messi became only the second player in Copa del Rey history to score in four different finals, after Zarra who scored in five in total.